aleclarson/DragResponder/README.md

 # Either "x" or "y".
 axis: Draggable.Axis

-# Return false when dragging should be prevented.
-canDrag: Function
+# The default value of `this.offset`.
+# Defaults to 0.
+offset: Number

 # The required distance travelled before a drag is recognized.
 # Defaults to 10.
 captureDistance: Number

+# Return `false` when dragging should be prevented.
+canDrag: Function
 ```

 ### Properties